LGBTQ culture in Brighton and Hove

 The LGBTQ community of Brighton and Hove is one of the largest in the United Kingdom.
 Brighton, a seaside resort on the south coast of England, has been described in some media as a "gay capital" of the UK, with records pertaining to LGBTQ history dating back to the early 19th century.

 Many LGBTQ pubs, clubs, bars, restaurants, cafés and shops are located around Brighton and in particular around St James's Street in Kemptown.
 Several LGBTQ charities, publishers, social and support groups are also based in the city.
 Brighton Pride is the largest Pride event in the UK, celebrated at the start of August and attracting as many as 450,000 people.

-In a 2014 estimate, 11–15% of the city's population aged 16 or over is thought to be lesbian, gay or bisexual.
+In the 2021 National Census, 11% of the city's population identified as LGB+.
 The city also had the highest percentage of same-sex households in the UK in 2004 and the largest number of civil partnership registrations outside London in 2013.